fabriq-cloud/fabriq/README.md

 In this case we are specifying the name `prod` explicitly, but `akira` will default to all of the previous settings.

+This won't trigger a deployment because there is no `image` config specified and the `external-service` template requires it.

 And then we can promote our `main` development build to production with:

 ```